 4) The best way to make sure your order the correct size is to start by getting an estimated size at a Jeweler's using a ring sizer of a similar width to the ring that you plan on ordering.
 Don't get sized using a 2mm wide sizer if you plan on ordering a 6mm wide band.
 Do this during the middle of the day, when your hands are at their normal operating temperature.
 Cold fingers are much smaller than warm fingers.
 This step is very important to insure you receive the correct ring sizing kit!

-5) Then email us at: firstname.lastname@example.org and give us your estimated size.
+5) Then email us : EMAIL and give us your estimated size.
 Be sure to mention if you live outside of the US.
-We will mail you via Priority Mail a trial ring sizing kit containing your size, as well as a half size larger and a half size smaller.
-For US residents we charge a nominal fee of $21.50, ($14.70 of which is refundable after you return the sizers to us).
-For International Customers, with Priority shipping, the sizing kit is $39.95 ($6.00 of which will be refunded when you return the sizers to us).
-Be sure you include your name, email address and paypal address (for the refund) when you return your sizers.We generally process ring sizer refunds en masse about once a month.
-Please note that our ring sizing kits are for the use of our customers only.
+After we have received your meteorite ring order we will mail you a trial ring sizing kit containing your size, as well as a half size larger and a half size smaller.
+For US residents we charge a nominal Priority shipping fee.
+For International Customers, Priority shipping for the ring sizers is $45.00.

-6) Wear the trial ring that best fits you for several days.
+6) Once you receive the ring sizers, wear the trial ring that best fits you for several days.
 If you are not used to wearing a ring, you will notice that the ring feels tighter and looser during different times of the day.
 Determine the size that is the best fit for you.

 7) Once you have determined the correct size ring for yourself, send back the ring sizing kit and contact us to order your custom ring.
 We will make your ring the same size as the ring sizer that you have chosen.